 When vacationing in the Hawaiian Islands, you will have many activities to choose from.
 Travel Insurance for Hawaii is recommended in case of any mishaps that could occur.
 Many people come to sight-see, hike in national parks or across a volcano, mountain tube through the mountains and caverns, parasail, and surf.
 If you are adventurous, you will enjoy a helicopter ride over the islands, a swim with dolphins, or (if you're very brave) a dive with the sharks.
 Get Hazardous Sports and Activities Travel Insurance coverage for these types of sports and activities before you leave.
 You don't want to discover until after you've gotten hurt that your travel insurance plan doesn't cover your injury.

-Whether you are ready to relax your days away on the beach soaking up the sun, treating yourself to a spa day or playing golf, or if you are ready for an adventure, there is truly something for everyone on the islands.
+Whether you are ready to relax your days away on the beach—soaking up the sun, treating yourself to a spa day, or playing golf—or whether you're feeling a little more adventurous, there is truly something for everyone on the islands.
 Hawaii is one of the top tourist destinations in the world; it is a paradise for anyone that ventures to the islands.
-The Hawaiian Islands are a group of islands in the North Pacific Ocean, the eight largest and most familiar islands being Hawaii (The Big Island), Maui, Oahu, Kauai, Molokai, Lanai, Niihau, and Kahoolawe.
-With beautiful beaches, magnificent waterfalls, tropical rainforests and temperatures that average 80 °F (26 °C) on the warmest days and 73 °F (22 °C) on the lowest, Hawaiian vacations are ideal in any season.
+The Hawaiian Islands are made up of an archipelago in the North Pacific Ocean.
+The eight largest and most familiar islands are Hawaii (also called the “Big Island”), Maui, Oahu, Kauai, Molokai, Lanai, Niihau, and Kahoolawe; the four most popular travel destinations out of these are Hawaii, Maui, Oahu, and Kauai.
+With beautiful beaches, magnificent waterfalls, tropical rainforests, and temperatures that average 80 °F (26 °C) on the warmest days and 73 °F (22 °C) on the lowest, Hawaiian vacations are ideal in any season.

-Enjoy your Hawaiian Travels and Aloha!
+Enjoy your Hawaiian travels, and Aloha!